seiwonlee/animal_clock/README.md

 The animated characters were created in Flare (Rive.app) and imported using the flutter_flare plugin.

-Many more animals were scheduled to be introduced, but due to lack of time, they will make their debuts in future versions.
+Many more animals were scheduled to be introduced, but due to lack of time, they will make their debuts in the future versions.